 TabView Selection Behavior Change (Breaking)

-In iOS 27 SDK builds, specifying a hidden or disabled tab via selection may cause a crash.
-Apps that dynamically add or remove tabs, or use conditional display, will need to revisit their selection logic.
+In apps built with the iOS 27 SDK, setting selection to a hidden or disabled tab may cause a crash.
+Apps that dynamically add or remove tabs, or use conditional visibility, will likely need to revisit their selection logic.

 In apps built with the iOS 27.0 and iPadOS 27.0 SDKs, a TabView enforces that its selection is set to a visible tab.
 TabView might crash when its selection is set to a hidden or otherwise unavailable tab.
 (164516837)